 Starting your own event and booking other well-known DJs will give you a chance to network and get your name known.
 You can then revert to my point six once you can get to meet such people and build a relationship.

 - Follow up with promo responses

 I mentioned this one in the main article, but if you did start your own label and run successful promo campaigns with your releases it's well worth trying to get in touch with any DJs that were digging your music.
 Your name is most likely now known to them and you have proven that you have released music to their taste.
 Again this could potentially make life easier if you were to send them demos.

 - Ensure your music is a good fit

-For further reading Alex Cowles wrote a great article over this page.
+For further reading, Alex Cowles wrote a great article on this page.
 How to send me music